Typical red fishing houses in a Harbor on Lofoten islands, Norway

 • Encounter the Bronze Age ruins and Viking longhouses of Jarlshof, a prehistoric settlement in the Shetland Islands

-• Sail past the dramatic sea cliffs of the Faroes to seek cliff-nesting puffins, gannets, and northern fulmars
+• Sail past dramatic sea cliffs in the North Atlantic to see nesting puffins, gannets and northern fulmars

 Tromsø, Norway